 Licensed In: Tennessee

-Dr. Julia Anderson, MD, MSCI is associated with these hospitals and organizations:
+Dr. Julia L. Anderson, MD, MSCI is associated with these hospitals and organizations:

-Dr. Julia Anderson, MD, MSCI has an average of 1.0 out of 5 stars based on 1 ratings.
-We collect ratings and reviews of Dr. Julia Anderson, MD, MSCI from all over the web to help you find the right in Nashville, TN.
+Dr. Julia L. Anderson, MD, MSCI has an exceptional overall rating with an average of 4.72 out of 5 stars based on 50 ratings.
+We collect ratings and reviews of Dr. Julia L. Anderson, MD, MSCI from all over the web to help you find the right in Nashville, TN.

 Saw this doctor for 6 months and she didn't help me whatsoever.
 Endless and quite expensive prescriptions, unnecessary testing, and ignoring that my gallbladder wasnt functioning correctly.
 She told me that we could resolve my gallbladder problems with medicine, because of her I was stuck in bed for two months.
 I had to go to a different hospital to get my gallbladder removed because she kept denying that I needed surgery.
 After my gallbladder was removed, all of my problems stopped.
 Terrible doctor.